-The following is a discussion and analysis of our financial condition and results of operations for fiscal 2016, 2015 and 2014.
-Fiscal 2016 was a 53-week year, whereas fiscal 2015 and 2014 were 52-week years.
-This discussion should be read in conjunction with the Financial Statements and Notes to Financial Statements included in Item 8 of this Annual Report on Form 10-K.
+The following is a discussion and analysis of our financial condition and results of operations for fiscal 2017, 2016 and 2015.
+Fiscal 2016 was a 53-week year, whereas fiscal 2017 and 2015 were 52-week years.
+This discussion should be read in conjunction with the consolidated Financial Statements and Notes to Consolidated Financial Statements included in Item 8 of this Annual Report on Form 10-K.